Groov

 Study Quest Thumbnail

-Study Quest is a project that blends the excitement of Kahoot! with the adventurous spirit of Dragon Quest.
-Our aim was to create a more engaging learning environment by incorporating quiz sets, which can be created by either students or teachers, into a gamified setting.
+Study Quest was a project that blends the excitement of Kahoot! with the adventurous spirit of Dragon Quest.
+The aim was to create a more engaging learning environment by incorporating quiz sets, which can be created by either students or teachers, into a gamified setting.